JavierVeraOlmos/Workshop_IntrA/readme.md

 # Workshop Point Transformer with IntrA

-This repository aims to reproduce the results from https://github.com/radreports/IntrA-cerebral but using an simple adaptation of the Point transformer network from https://github.com/POSTECH-CVLab/point-transformer.
+This repository aims to reproduce the results from https://github.com/radreports/IntrA-cerebral but using a simple adaptation of the Point transformer network from https://github.com/POSTECH-CVLab/point-transformer.

 Install the requirements in a venv and change the wsl installation of cuda for your distribution